-However, there's an interesting dual relationship that happens here as well - the disciples feed Jesus, and then Jesus proceeds to feed them with the word in scripture.
-This feeding of the disciples by the fed Jesus served to provide both the cause for his appearance with them and the meaning and purpose that was to be served.
-Once the disciples had gotten over their immediate question of "what's happening here?" there was a second question right behind - namely, "why?", or perhaps better phrased as, "what does it mean?"
+But more even that proving that he was alive and with them, there is also an interesting dual relationship that happens here as well - an action and a reaction.
+The disciples feed Jesus, and then Jesus proceeds to feed them - with the word in scripture.
+This feeding of the disciples by the fed Jesus serves to provide both the cause for his appearance with them and the meaning and purpose that was to be served.
 Jesus went on to explain that his coming to dinner with them was not merely to prove the reality of his resurrection, but that there was a reason and a purpose behind it all.

-The reason, the cause of his appearance among them was, according to Jesus, to fulfill scripture.
+That reason, the cause of his appearance among them, was according to Jesus to fulfill scripture.
 He not only opened their minds to understand the scriptures, but also pointed out how what he had said when with them before about everything written about him in the Law and the Prophets (in scripture) must be fulfilled, and was indeed being fulfilled by his very presence with them.
 Not only was Jesus' resurrection real, he pointed out that it was no accident, that it was anticipated and foretold in scripture.
 This gives the reality of it all infinitely more depth, doesn't it?